How Much Should You Charge for a Gig?

 If you’re planning on paying the bills by performing, your rate, and how often you perform, has to reflect that.
 When considering all the other factors listed here, think about whether you’ll actually make a profit.

-Adam Hughes, a pianist-for-hire, has said that if he were to perform as his only job, he would reduce his fee slightly (from his usual £300-£400 per gig to about £150-£200).
+Adam Hughes, a pianist-for-hire, has said he would reduce his fee slightly if performing’s his only job.
+He drops it from his usual £300-£400 per gig to about £150-£200.
 This way, he would be more likely to acquire gigs at a reduced rate, whilst still being able to make a healthy profit.

 #2 How much will travel cost you?